CDCgov/prime-reportstream/prime-router/docs/design/design/topic.md

 ### Sender/Receivers

+- All senders and receivers must be configured with a topic value
-- A sender has a configured topic and reports sent through the pipeline will be tagged with that topic
+- Reports sent through the pipeline will be tagged with the topic of the sender that initiated the report
-- A receiver has configured topic and will only be routed reports that are tagged with that topic
+- A receiver will only receive reports that are tagged with that receiver's topic

 ### Routing